How Long Should Shellstock Tags Be Kept On File? You Might Be Surprised By The Answer

 Are there exceptions to the one-year requirement?

 Generally no. The one-year minimum applies regardless of your operation size or volume.
-That said, extended retention periods may
+On the flip side, extended retention periods may

 ...often be required for specific product lines or in states with stricter regulations, but those are the exception rather than the rule.